medhir/rag-chat-msal/README.md

 ### Generate Vector Embeddings

-Training data must be ingested as embeddings into a vector database for later reference as part of queries issued to the chatbot.
+In order to reference code and samples from the MSAL.js library, the documents must be ingested as embeddings into a vector database.
 To ingest the MSAL Javascript repository, run the following command:

 ```sh
 python ingest.py
 ```

+Note that the duration of this ingestion process is dependent on your system's GPU configuration.
+On an M1 Max chip this takes several hours to complete.

 ## Running Locally